Graffito (archaeology): Late (Roman) Demotic

-The original "Rotas Square" was later made into the 'Sator Square'.

-Sator square

-The Sator square is a Latin graffito found at numerous sites throughout the Roman Empire (e.g. Pompeii, Dura-Europos), and elsewhere (United Kingdom).

-Deir el-Bahri religious graffiti
+Deir el-Bahri

 Pilgrims to religious sites left numerous graffiti at the Egyptian site of Deir el-Bahri.

-Graffiti in ancient Athens
+Ancient Athens

 Large quantities of graffiti have been found in Athens during excavations by the American School of Classical Studies at Athens; nearly 850 were catalogued by Mabel Lang in 1976.
 These include a variety of different types of graffiti, such as abecedaria, kalos inscriptions, insults, marks of ownership, commercial notations, dedications, Christian inscriptions, messages, lists and pictures.
 They date from the eighth century BC through to the late Roman period.

+Ancient Rome

+The Sator square (originally the "Rotas-Sator square") is a Latin graffito found at numerous sites throughout the Roman Empire (e.g. Pompeii, Dura-Europos), and elsewhere (United Kingdom) with the earliest versions dated to pre-A.D.
+62 in Pompeii.
+The square became a powerful religious, and magical symbol, throughout medieval Europe.